dwhiffing/fury/content/warsaw/bg/navy/body.md

 **[Osa
 Class](http://russianships.info/eng/warfareboats/project_205.htm)** The
-Bulgarian Navy took delivery of three Osa I and three Osa II boats.
-The main improvement between the two sub classes was an improved version of the P-15 (S-N-2C) Styx SSM.
+Bulgarian Navy took delivery of three Osa I and three Osa II boats in 1985 although RKA-10 Uragan arrived in 1981.
+The main improvement between the two sub classes was a modernized version of the P-15 (S-N-2C) Styx SSM.
 All were based at Atia.

 | Class  | Pennant | Name        | Status | Remarks      |
 | ------ | ------- | ----------- | ------ | ------------ |